- Home

 The TD&P program, like the rest of David Geffen School of Drama, gladly welcomes International students into the program each year.
 To be eligible, the application materials you submit must be in English, and you must demonstrate proficiency in English during your interview.
 If English is not your first language, we require the Test of English as a Foreign Language (TOEFL) iBT, under the following guidelines:

-- Must be taken by January 15, 2023
+- Must be taken by February 16, 2026

-- IELTS scores are NOT accepted
+- IELTS scores are accepted

 - School code: 3988

-If you are invited to interview in New Haven in January, alternate arrangements for on-campus interviews, including via Zoom, can be made for international applicants who are unable to travel during the on-campus period.
+If you are invited to interview in New Haven in March, alternate arrangements for on-campus interviews, including via Zoom, can be made for international applicants who are unable to travel during the on-campus period.

 How to Get More Information